markhint22/ezra_takehome_mh/README.md

 1. **Test Data Management:**
 Implement a shared test data service or fixture factory to reduce duplication.
 Add support for pre-created test users to enable test isolation without setup overhead.
+Replace the single hardcoded area code with a vetted list of valid area codes and controlled selection to keep reliability while improving data realism.

 1. **Environment Parameterization and Dynamic Config:**
 Add an explicit environment parameter (for example: local, staging, production-like) to test execution.